 But, the searcher has no idea what SEO is, and how your product fits into that.
 Your page doesn’t answer the question, so they leave and go to another source that does.
 In this case, an example of a correctly answered search intent would be an informational blog post about what SEO is.
-You can include information about the three pillars of SEO, how they work together, and why SEO is important for online businesses.
+You can include information about the three pillars of SEO, how they work together, what is local SEO, and why SEO is important for online businesses.

 On the other hand, you can also find a keyword that says “SEO tool for keyword research” - and that’s the page you should optimize with information about your product.

 A common mistake you can make as a content creator is to write primarily for search engines.
 This is going to make your articles sound generic, robotic, and heartless.
 With the rise of AI tools, authentic content will stand out among the crowd.

 To make your writing sound better, try to imagine that you’re talking to someone who’s sitting next to you.
 Once you’re done writing, then you can optimize the article by following some of the best on-page optimization practices.

 The purpose of on-page optimization is to give signs to search engines about the main topic of the article.
 This helps the algorithm better understand and rank your page.